jenyss/langgraph-codeact-excel-worker/README.md

 The repository features 3 examples demonstrating how CodeAct integrates with tools to perform tasks end-to-end.
 The agent generates Python code to either execute the pre-defined tools or to implement sub-tasks in order to accomplish the given user-defined task. <br>

 ❗ What you really need to pay attention to is the sytem prompt.
-You have to define it in a way that the agent understands how to seamlessly switch between tool use and CodeAct mode and persist the outcome of each individual step for reuse in the following steps.
+You have to define it in a way that the agent understands how to seamlessly switch between tool use and CodeAct mode and remember the outcome of each individual step for reuse in the following steps.
 I found this not trivial at all and the prompt examples in the agents here are not perfect.

 ### ```preview-tool-visualize-codeact```